Welcome to today's edition of the Rush 24-7 podcast.

 Now the U.S. may not be the only world superpower.

-Well, we do.
+But we do.

-After you do something or say something that uh people find horrible, and I still find it amazing that people should be fired for words as opposed to deeds.
+After you do something or say something that people find horrible, and I still find it amazing that people should be fired for words as opposed to deeds.

-I mean, how about well let's take away Sharpton's ministry from it?
+I mean, how about, well, let's take away Sharpton's ministry from it.

-To want to brawly anybody?
+To want to brawle anybody?

 I mean, how many lives did that actually harm?

-Uh, you know, words.
+You know, words.

 We have all this, and people go out there and they apologize.